markusabel/Complex22/index.md

 # Venue and how to get there

 The event takes place at the Potsdam University (campus Golm) on September 26-28.
 A description how to arrive at the Campus is [here](https://www.uni-potsdam.de/en/llw/how-to-find-us/campus-golm#:~:text=Campus%20Golm%20of%20Potsdam%20University,606%2C%20X1%2C%20and%2061).

-The venue room is Building 25 (Chemistry), Room F0.01
+The venue room is Building 25 (Chemistry), Room F0.01.
+For a site map, see [here](/images/SiteMap.pdf)

 # Program

-the program will be published soon
+The final program to [download here](/images/Program.pdf)

 # List of Speakers